Become a Speaker

 Applying

-If interested, please email info@dehumanities.org with 2-3 sentences about your presentation, two main takeaways of what the audience is supposed to learn, a brief description of your speaking experience, and a mini works cited with 2-3 sources you used in your research.
-This preliminary application is due by April 7.
+This preliminary application is due Friday, May 15.
 If we feel your presentation is potentially a good fit for our Speakers catalog, we will send you a formal application.
 All applications must be submitted via email.
 We highly encourage Speakers to apply who can present in multiple languages.
-Formal applications are due Monday, April 28.
+Formal applications are due Monday, June 1.

-We have 10 new program slots available for next year’s catalogue.
-Programs will be selected based on their presentation and how well they round out our current catalogue.
+We have 10 new program slots available for next year’s catalog.
+Programs will be selected based on their presentation and how well they round out our current catalog.

 Dates and Deadlines